Indrazar/auth-sessions-example/README.md

 First update the `Cargo.toml` setting: `env = "PROD"` for Production mode Then ensure the `.env` settings are correct for production.
+You may want to tune the `[profile.server-release]` and `[profile.wasm-release]` in `Cargo.toml` to meet your needs.
+Please note that `codegen-units = 1` may produce faster code but it takes much longer to compile.
+16 is default for Rust's release builds.

 ```bash
 cargo leptos serve --release